harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/harness-governance-quickstart.md

 When certain events happen (e.g. saving or running a Pipeline), Harness reaches out to the Harness OPA server to evaluate the action using the Policy Set.

-For more details, see [Harness Policy As Code Overview](harness-governance-overview.md).
+For more details, see [Harness Policy As Code overview](/docs/platform/policy-as-code/harness-governance-overview/).

-### Step 1: Create a Project
+### Create a Project

 In your Harness account, click **Home**.